tikazyq/google-analytics-api-wrapper/README.md

 Then authorize the app with your Google account that can access your GA account.

-Copy the code on the url and paste to the console, then enter.

 The console will then store your refresh token and access token in the file called "analytics.dat" in the working directory.

-Then you can make the API call.
+Now you can make the API call.

 ##### Query GA